 Irish dancers wear different types of shoes for Modern, Sean Nós, and Country Set Dancing, which are explained below, along with our preferences.
 Used shoes are available in September and October.
 Clean sneakers may be substituted for the first few classes.
 All shoes used in the studio must be clean and dry, so please bring the shoes you will use for dancing in a bag.

 Modern Irish dancers wear two different types of shoes, soft shoes and hard shoes.
 Rochester Irish dancers are fortunate to have a world class shoe vendor right here in town.
 Rutherford Products is located in Hilton (392-7707) and offers a wide variety of styles and sizes for you to try on in their showroom.
 Please note the following:

-Boys and men wear a black, lace-up jazz shoe.
-These are available from Rutherford Products and area dancewear stores such as Dancewear Express and Bailey Slipper Shop.
-See an example here.
+Boys and men wear a black, lace-up jazz shoe like the Rutherford Products Split Sole Jazz Shoe.
+These are also available from area dancewear stores such as Dancewear Express and Bailey Slipper Shop.

 Skid Pads: Skid pads are handy little pieces of rubber applied to the soles of hard shoes to make them less slippery.
 Hard shoes don't come with skid pads, so they need to be applied after you buy them.
-Any shoe repair shop should be able to apply skid pads; just make sure you explain that you want skid pads for dance shoes (which are thinner than skid pads for regular shoes).
-Skid pads are highly recommended for better traction.
+If you find you need them, any shoe repair shop should be able to apply skid pads for approximately $20.

 Dance Class has an inexpensive clogging shoe which works well for Sean Nós.

 Dance Class Clogging Shoe